meispi/jscrape/README.md

 # subjs
-A CLI tool written in go to find subdomains from js files.
+A CLI tool written in go to find subdomains and s3 buckets from js files.

 ## Installation
 ```